Sicut Dixit, Alleluia!!!

 Christ is risen, as He said He would, Alleluia!

-Holy Family, Trusting in Jesus, Pray for us.
+Holy Family, Filled with the Joy of Christ’s Presence, Pray for us.

 ~ Fr Jeremy M. Gries